Sayaji911/sayaji-website-pages/docs/blog/posts/s3-static-website.md

 1. **Start Simple** - Just start and start small and fast.
 Don't overcomplicate things.

-2. **Constructs are Powerful** - Reusable constructs saved me hours of repetitive code
+2. **Use Constructs where possible** - Reusable constructs will save me hours from writig the same code again and again.

-3. **Security First** - Block public S3 access, use OIDC, implement authorizers
+3. **Security  Shift Left** - I blocked public access to S3, used OIDC and implemented authorizers

-4. **Stack Composition** - Separating base/backend/website stacks makes updates safer
+4. **Stack Composition** - Seperating stacks makes it easier to maintain and also it is safer to update one stack without breaking the other.

-5. **Documentation Matters** - AWS CDK docs are good, but real examples are better

 ## What's Next?

-Now that the foundation is solid, here are some ideas I'm exploring:
+Now that we have the foundation solid, here are some ideas I will be exploring:

 ### 1. Monitoring & Alerts